maticnetwork/heimdall/supply/README.md

 ## Overview

-The supply functionality passively tracks the total supply of coins within a chain, provides a pattern for modules to hold/interact with Coins, and introduces the invariant check to verify a chain's total supply.
-The total Supply of the network is equal to the sum of all coins from the account.
+The supply functionality passively tracks the total supply of coins within a chain, provides a pattern for modules to hold/interact with coins, and introduces the invariant check to verify a chain's total supply.
+The total supply of the network is equal to the sum of all coins from the account.

 ## Query commands